Dhruv8823/Chrome-Extension/README.md

 This is Google Chrome Extension made with HTML | CSS | JavaScript

-With this extension, you can save the tab on which you are or type a note or name in the input field and save it This will help you to easily save the tabs you want to quickly access or make a note online for future use
+With this extension, you can save the tab on which you are or type a note or name in the input field and save it.
+This will help you to easily save the tabs you want to quickly access or make a note online for future use

 To add this extension to your browser